orangemug/incremental/README.md

       }
     });

+Setting `partials` to true will make it aware of the caret, and allow for multiple values in a single `<input>` to be incremented.

-And to destroy the binding
+To destroy the binding

     incremental.unbind(el);